• Menu

 • Lowered male fertility

-• Increased the risk of kidney & testicular cancers
+• Increased risk of kidney & testicular cancers

 • Causes endocrine disruption